pontazaricardo/GoogleSheets_LastTimeUpdated_Script/README.md

 # GoogleSheets_LastTimeUpdated_Script

-This projects shows how to create a script that shows the last time a row was modified in a Google Sheets document
+This projects shows how to create a script that shows the last time a row was modified in a Google Sheets document.

+## Usage

+This project assumes that you have a Google Sheet document and this document uses the first row as a header row.